 In such cases, the two code-points are visually only distinguishable in context because of their relative positioning towards the baseline, since 0070 crosses below the baseline but 03C1 does not.
-Given that there are several variant candidates among the cross-script variants, numerous plausible labels could be made up, such as .ρορ or .ραγ ,which most Latin-script users would be hard-pressed to distinguish in context.
+Given that there are several variant candidates among the cross-script variants, numerous plausible labels could be made up, such as .ρορ vs .pop or .ραγ vs .pay,which most Latin-script users would be hard-pressed to distinguish in context.

 Furthermore, designers from the Latin-script using community have exploited the visual similarity between these two code-points and have created logos for globally used brand-names, which employ glyphs baring more resemblance to Greek 03C1 rather than Latin 0070, such as Pepsi (cf. https://perma.cc/6GTA-98C9?type=image).
 Again, this use in logo designs is neither limited to the Pepsi-brand logo nor the English-using community - cf.